iamkroot/trakt-scrobbler/README.md

 * **VLC:** Enable the Lua Web Interface from advanced options.
 Don't forget to specify the password in Lua options.

 	![VLC Web Interface](https://wiki.videolan.org/images/thumb/VLC_2.0_Activate_HTTP.png/450px-VLC_2.0_Activate_HTTP.png)

+* **Plex:** No server side set up is required, as the app uses the existing API.
+Do note that since this is a polling based approach, it will be inferior to Webhooks.
+So if you are a premium user of Plex, it is recommended to use that directly.
+This app is mainly useful for those users who don't need most of the features of Plex Pass.

 * **MPV:** Enable the [JSON IPC](https://mpv.io/manual/master/#json-ipc), either via the mpv.conf file, or by passing it as a command line option.